jhpoelen/repackage-gbif-backbone/README.md

 Global Biodiversity Information Facility (GBIF) facilitates access to billions of biodiversity data records.
 This records include detailed accounts of life on earth.

-To help find specific life forms, GBIF provides a taxonomic backbone.
+To help find specific life forms, GBIF provides a taxonomic backbone [1,2].
 This backbone contains a long list of names used to describe species and associated hierarchies and taxonomic publications.
 These lists are sourced from datasets around the world.

-At time of writing (18 Aug 2021), GBIF publishes a simplified version of their taxonomic backbone at [https://hosted-datasets.gbif.org/datasets/backbone/](https://hosted-datasets.gbif.org/datasets/backbone/) .
+At time of writing (18 Aug 2021), GBIF publishes a simplified version of their taxonomic backbone at [https://hosted-datasets.gbif.org/datasets/backbone/](https://hosted-datasets.gbif.org/datasets/backbone/) [1].

 This repository provides script to pre-process https://hosted-datasets.gbif.org/datasets/backbone/backbone-current-simple.txt.gz to help facilitate access and improve performance of the creation of search indexes.